Forward Guidance on Aspirin for Prevention

 See how aspirin counseling compares to other clinical preventive services in importance

 In 2006, the National Commission on Prevention Priorities (NCPP) released a ranking of clinical preventive services that showed discussing daily aspirin use to be one of the highest-value services a clinician can provide.
 The ranking lists 25 clinical preventive services recommended by the U.S. Preventive Services Task Force in order from highest value to lowest.
 Each service’s position is determined by the sum of two scores: one for health impact and one for cost-effectiveness.
 Discussing daily aspirin scored a 10, the highest possible.
 The NCPP is updating the ranking and a new version is expected to be released in early 2014.
-To see the 2006 ranking, click here.
+Read the 2006 NCPP Rankings.

 Aspirin Counseling, Part of the ABCS